-The Digital Privacy Act, otherwise known as Bill S-4, is an act to amend the Personal Information Protection and Electronic Documents Act (PIPEDA).
-The proposed amendments follow the 2007 statutory review of PIPEDA by the Standing Committee on Access to Information, Privacy and Ethics.
-The Bill was reported by the Standing Committee on Industry, Science and Technology on April 22, 2015.
+The Digital Privacy Act, otherwise known as Bill S-4, was an act to amend the Personal Information Protection and Electronic Documents Act (PIPEDA).
+The amendments follow the 2007 statutory review of PIPEDA by the Standing Committee on Access to Information, Privacy and Ethics.
+The Bill was reported by the Standing Committee on Industry, Science and Technology on April 22, 2015 and received royal assent on June 18, 2015.

-The following is a more detailed description of the Bill’s proposed amendments:
+The following is a more detailed description of the Bill’s amendments to PIPEDA:

 It specifies what is required for valid consent for the collection, use or disclosure of personal information;